-This option is reserved for unusual situations and causes the abrupt termination of the interface.
+This option is reserved for unusual situations and abruptly terminates the interface.
 It has the following effect on applications using this API:

-- It force purges the master server (Listener) CSKL. - It denies access to the API for all CICS tasks.
-Tasks that have successfully called the API previously will abend with the AETA abend code on the next socket call.
+- Purges the master server (listener) CSKL. - Denies access to the API for all CICS tasks.
+Tasks that have successfully called the API previously abend with the AETA abend code on the next socket call.
 New tasks that have started are denied by the AEY9 abend code.

-After you choose an option, the stop will be attempted.
-The screen redisplays; the results appear in the message line.
+After you choose an option, the stop is attempted.
+The screen is displayed again, and the results appear in the message area.